 NEOS is transparent and interpretable, which is essential for policymaking.
 We can measure the influence of each article on our indicator and retrieve its original content.
 This enables us to gain insights into what drives the economic outlook at any given time.
 Inspecting individual articles can be useful to explore what drives NEOS at a specific point in time.
 However, to interpret NEOS systematically over time, this approach is infeasible.
 We therefore aggregate articles within broader topics.
 We then decompose NEOS by topics, calculating the contribution of each topic to the overall indicator as follows:

-where $x_{t}$ is NEOS in period $t$, $x_{t,i}$ is the score of article $i$ in period $t$, $N_t$ the number of articles in the respective period, $T$ the number of topics, $p_{t,i,j}$ the probability of an article $i$ to belong to topic $j$ in period $t$ (with $\sum_{j=1}^{T} p_{t, i, j} =1$) and $c_{t, j}$ the contribution of topic $j$ to $x_t$ in period $t$.
+where $x_{t}$ is NEOS in period $t$, $x_{t,i}$ is the score of article $i$ in period $t$, $N_t$ is the number of articles in the respective period, $T$ is the number of topics, $p_{t,i,j}$ is the probability than article $i$ belongs to topic $j$ in period $t$ (with $\sum_{j=1}^{T} p_{t, i, j} =1$) and $c_{t, j}$ is the contribution of topic $j$ to $x_t$ in period $t$.
 Note that when decomposing the monthly standardized version of NEOS, the same mean and variance of the monthly indicator should be used to center and scale $x_{t,i}$ per article.